lazee/premonition/README.md

  * Highly customizable (Create your own styles and templates easily)
  * Non-intrusive - Its just Markdown!
  * Easy to install
- * Comes with a stylesheet (Sass/Css) and templates for rendering typical information boxes.
+ * Comes with a stylesheet (Sass/Css) and templates for rendering the most common boxes.

+ ## Version 4 highlights

+ * Added Jekyll Excerpts support
+ * Kramdown reference links now supported
+ * Jekyll 4 support
+ * Added support for block attributes.
+This is in use in the new citation block type: `> citation "-- jakob" [ cite = "jvn" ]`
+ * Other minor bug fixes

 ## Requirements